How is the minimum wage set and what is it for?

 Guaranteed wages in the Czech Republic

 The guaranteed wage should be distinguished from the minimum wage.
-The guaranteed wage is the wage or salary to which the employee is entitled under the Labour Code, wage assessment, contract or salary assessment.
+A guaranteed wage is a wage or salary to which an employee is entitled under the Labour Code, wage assessment, contract or salary assessment.

 Here, too, the situation is regulated in some way by the State.
 The government sets by regulation a minimum level of guaranteed wages for those employees whose wages are not fixed by a collective agreement and for employees who receive a salary (employees of the state, municipalities or contributory organisations).